anokta/barelymusician/README.md

 const double a3_pitch = -1.0;
 instrument.SetNoteOn(a3_pitch, /*intensity=*/0.25);

-// Check if the instrument note is on. const bool is_note_on = instrument.IsNoteOn(a3_pitch);  // will return true.
+// Check if the instrument note pitch is on. const bool is_note_on = instrument.IsNoteOn(a3_pitch);  // will return true.

 // Add a low-pass effect to the instrument. auto effect = instrument.CreateEffect<barely::LowPassEffect>();

-// Set the low-pass cutoff frequency to increase by 100 hertz per second. effect.SetControl(barely::LowPassEffect::Control::kCutoffFrequency, /*value=*/0.0,
+// Set the effect cutoff frequency to increase by 100 hertz per second. effect.SetControl(barely::LowPassEffect::Control::kCutoffFrequency, /*value=*/0.0,
                   /*slope_per_second=*/100.0);